persteenolsen/pso-gatsby-blog-one/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

 </li>
 </ul>

-<p>A Login system by a Vue 3 and a Angular client / ASP.NET Core 2.2 Web API secured by HTTPS and Authentication by a JWT with the Baerer schema in the Authorization Header</p>
+<p>A Login system by a Vue 3 and a Angular client / ASP.NET Core 2.2 Web API with C# secured by HTTPS and Authentication by a JWT with the Baerer schema in the Authorization Header</p>

 <ul>
 <li><a href="https://github.com/persteenolsen/aspnet-core-jwt-auth-azure-api" target="_blank">The Web API at GitHub</a></li>